-Assess your personal risk of keloid or hypertrophic scar formation before a tattoo or piercing.
-6 weighted risk factors including skin type, placement, and personal history.
+Assess your risk of keloid or hypertrophic scarring before a tattoo or piercing.
+6 weighted factors including skin type, placement, history.

 Founder & Piercing Expert